 New Haven hanged three gay Puritans of low social status between 1646 and 1655.
 But a well-known gay Puritan escaped capital punishment because of his wealth and social standing.

-The New England Puritans only executed three men for sodomy, according to historian Lawrence Goodheart.
+Throughout the New England colonies, Puritans only executed those three for sodomy, according to historian Lawrence Goodheart.

 Gay Puritans in New Haven